WHO declares that virus crisis is now a pandemic

 Former U.S. Vice President Joe Biden and Sen. Bernie Sanders, who are vying to take on President Donald Trump in the presidential election, abruptly canceled rallies Tuesday and left open the possibility that future campaign events could be impacted, too.
 Trump's campaign insisted it would proceed as normal, although Vice President Mike Pence conceded future rallies would be evaluated “on a day to day basis.”

 In Europe, deaths soared among Italy's aging population.
 Authorities said Italy has suffered 631 deaths, with an increase of 168 fatalities recorded Tuesday.
 In Spain, the number of cases surged past the 2,000-mark on Wednesday.
-Belgium, Bulgaria, Sweden and Albania announced their first virus-related deaths.
+Belgium, Bulgaria, Sweden, Albania and Ireland all announced their first virus-related deaths.

 “If you want to be blunt, Europe is the new China," said Robert Redfield, the head of the U.S. Centers for Disease Control and Prevention.